jeff-dh/expJABS.nvim/README.md

     split_filename = true, -- Split filename into separate components for name and path.
 Default false split_filename_path_width = 20, -- If split_filename is true, how wide the column for the path is supposed to be, Default 0 (don't show path) use_devicons = false, -- Whether to use nvim-web-devicons next to filenames.
-Default true
+Default true disable_title = true, -- disables the title in the main popup window.
+Default false

     -- Options for preview window
     preview_position = 'left', -- top, bottom, left, right.
 Default top